AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

 The bareboard run-time libraries are provided as customized run-times that are configured to target a very specific micro-controller or processor.
 Therefore, for different micro-controllers and processors, the run-time libraries need to be ported to your target.
+These are some examples of what needs to be ported:

+- startup code / scripts;

+- clock frequency initializations;

+- memory mapping / allocation;

+- interrupts and interrupt priorities;

+- register descriptions.

 For more details on the topic, please refer to the following chapters of the `GNAT User’s Guide Supplement for Cross Platforms <https://docs.adacore.com/gnat_ugx-docs/html/gnat_ugx/gnat_ugx.html>`_: